dtzinov/ggrc-core/README.rst

    vagrant provision

 This will prompt vagrant to run the Chef provisioner.
-The result of this command *should* be an update to the ``/opt/packages.zip`` containing the Python packages required by the application as well as any updates to the system Python packages for any new development package requirements.
+The result of this command *should* be an update Python virtualenv containing the Python packages required by the application as well as any new development package requirements.
 However, this may not be the case and you may experience a provisioning failure due to a change to ``Cheffile``.

 Cheffile Changes
 ----------------